-The best time to shop for a traditional mattress and box spring set is during the annual “white sales,” which occur in summer.
-Mattress-in-a-box deals can be found all year long, but especially in winter as part of Black Friday offerings.
+Mattress-in-a-box deals can be found year round.
 When doing your research type in the model name plus words like “coupon” or “free shipping.”
 Take a screenshot of your favorites to take with you if you are shopping in stores.
 Some stores will be willing to price match.
 If you’re purchasing online, use the chat-bot if there is one to ask about price matching.

 Warranties can range from 10 to 25 years.
 Many cover only manufacturing defects such as loose coils or unraveled stitching and may be prorated over time.
 Be aware that some sellers require you to purchase a mattress cover and/or box spring or it voids the warranty.